All you need to know about the Netfile Service

 NETFILE is a transmission service for individual taxpayers to submit their income tax returns electronically to the Canada Revenue Agency.
 The NETFILE filing service and a list of NETFILE-certified products are made available through the CRA’s website.

 Using NETFILE shortens the time it takes for the CRA to receive your tax return, process it, and issue you a Notice of Assessment with either a balance owing or a refund.
 If you signed up for the CRA’s Direct Deposit, then that would speed up the refund process.

 In the past, people were required to submit their returns through a third-party filing company such as a professional tax preparer or complete paper tax returns.
 However, NETFILE allows you to use its approved software, (such as TurboTax) to submit your return directly to the CRA online.
 NETFILE software facilitates a faster processing time with the CRA.
-All information submitted through the system in encrypted for your protection, with the CRA being held responsible for securing your personal data.
+All information submitted through the system is encrypted for your protection, with the CRA being held responsible for securing your personal data.

 How do I file my income taxes with the CRA using NETFILE?

 You must file your return before midnight on April 30 of each fiscal year.
 For self-employed tax returns, you have until June 15th (unless these dates fall on a weekend, then you have until the next open business day to file).
 However, any taxes owed should be paid on or before April 30, after which interest will be applied to the balance owing by the CRA starting May 1st.

 The Income Tax Confirmation Process